-Email us at firstname.lastname@example.org to receive a link to the dropbox folder with all the Media Literacy Week logos.
-You are free to use the logos on your website and in promotional materials for your community event or in your classroom.
+Email us at firstname.lastname@example.org if you have any questions or need any help.
+You are free to use these materials on your website and in promotional materials for your community event or in your classroom.

-Check out these resources and ideas to help you plan your participation in Media Literacy Week.
+Below are some additional resources for you.
 Please email us any additional resource links you think we should add.